 *a committed interest in art as a space for free, yet answerable thinking and making

-* a committed interest in art as a space for the exploration of collectivity as modus operandi
+* a committed interest in art as a space for the exploration of collectivity / commoning as modus operandi

 *a receptive and responsible attitude towards the experimental and the contingent

-*an amused appreciation of spaceships and communal life on board.
+*an amused appreciation of (soft !) spaceships and communal life on board.

-*a respectful, responsible and generous attitude towards hosting and guesting
+*a respectful, responsible, generous and joyful attitude towards both hosting and guesting

 Students (and tutors) ideally subscribe to the relevance and beauty of the concepts of